Alia Bhatt: Early work and breakthrough (2012–2015)

-Career progression (2016–2021)
+Established actress (2016–2021)

 Bhatt began 2016 with a supporting role in Shakun Batra's ensemble drama Kapoor & Sons, starring alongside Malhotra and Fawad Khan, which was a critical and commercial success.
 She next took on the part of a poor Bihari migrant in Udta Punjab (2016), a crime drama about substance abuse from writer-director Abhishek Chaubey.
 The intense role marked a departure from the mostly light-hearted parts she had played before, and in preparation, she watched documentaries on drug abuse and learned to speak a Bihari dialect.
-The film generated controversy when the Central Board of Film Certification deemed that it represented Punjab in a negative light and demanded extensive censorship before its release.
-The Bombay High Court later cleared the film for exhibition with one scene cut.
+The film's depiction of drug use generated controversy and censorship in India.
 Bhatt's performance was critically acclaimed.
 Raja Sen of Rediff.com wrote that she "commits to her accent and deals with the film's most unsavoury section, and is stunning during an incendiary speech that elevates the entire film to a whole other level."
 She next played a troubled young woman who consults with a therapist (played by Shah Rukh Khan) in Gauri Shinde's coming-of-age film Dear Zindagi (2016).
-Writing for IndieWire, Anisha Jhaveri commended her for providing millennial angst with "a three-dimensionality".
+Writing for IndieWire, Anisha Jhaveri commended her for providing millennial angst with "a three-dimensionality.”
 Udta Punjab and Dear Zindagi gained Bhatt awards attention; for the former, she won the Screen Award and the Filmfare Award for Best Actress, and for the latter, she received an additional Best Actress nomination at Filmfare.

-The series of successful films continued with her next projectthe romantic comedy Badrinath Ki Dulhania (2017)which reunited her with Khaitan and Dhawan.
+The series of successful films continued with her next project, the romantic comedy Badrinath Ki Dulhania (2017), in which she reunited with Khaitan and Dhawan.
 It tells the story of an independent young woman (Bhatt) who refuses to conform to patriarchal expectations from her chauvinistic fiancée (Dhawan).
 Rachel Saltz of The New York Times took note of the film's statement on gender equality and wrote, "Without ever falling into the clichés of spunky Bollywood heroine, [Bhatt] effortlessly embodies that admirable thing: a modern woman."
 She received another Filmfare nomination for Best Actress.
-Meghna Gulzar's espionage thriller Raazi (2018) starred Bhatt as Sehmat Khan, a Kashmiri spy married to a Pakistani army officer.
+Meghna Gulzar's espionage thriller Raazi (2018) starred Bhatt as Sehmat Khan, a Kashmiri spy married to a Pakistani army officer (played by Vicky Kaushal).
 Set during the Indo-Pakistani War of 1971, the film is an adaptation of Harinder Sikka's novel Calling Sehmat.
-Anna M. M. Vetticad of Firstpost found Bhatt to be "stupendous" in the role, adding that "the young star once again displaying the maturity and confidence of a veteran on camera".
+The film was shot entirely in a span of 48 days and Bhatt found herself emotionally drained by the experience.
+Anna M. M. Vetticad of Firstpost wrote that she displayed "the maturity and confidence of a veteran on camera.”
+Writing for the journal Film Quarterly, Bilal Qureshi believed that her performance captured the film's humanist themes.
 Raazi proved to be one of the highest-grossing female-led Hindi films, and its success led Box Office India to credit Bhatt as the most successful contemporary actress of Hindi cinema.
 She won another Best Actress award at Filmfare.